 Don’t open the story with three paragraphs setting the scene.
 Instead, start your story at the moment when “normal” ends.

 What’s the first sign of trouble?
 The first indication that something will be different about today?
+The inciting incident that kicks off the action?
 Skip the descriptive introduction and start your story there.

 6. Give your character a goal.